Restorative Justice Project

 UIC John Marshall’s Restorative Justice Project (RJP) trains law students in restorative justice techniques, so that they become better lawyers.
 Students evaluate existing case law and statutes in light of restorative justice principles.
 Judges, attorneys, and other peacemakers offer their perspectives.
 The students go to the community where they observe court proceedings and visit a jail or prison so they can compare retributive to restorative justice approaches in actual practice.
 The students then put what they have learned and observed into effect by working with high school and elementary students in a neighborhood school environment.

-Restorative Justice Course
+Restorative Justice Courses

 - Article: “Expungement as a Tool of Restorative Justice”